rust-lang/log/rfcs/0000-structured-logging.md

 Add support for structured logging to the `log` crate in both `std` and `no_std` environments, allowing log records to carry typed data beyond a textual message.
 This document serves as an introduction to what structured logging is all about, and as an RFC for an implementation in the `log` crate.

-`log` will provide a lightweight fundamental serialization API out-of-the-box that allows a fixed set of common types from the standard library to be logged as structured values.
-Using optional Cargo features, that set can be expanded to support anything that implements `serde::Serialize + std::fmt::Debug`.
-It doesn't turn `log` into a pervasive public dependency to support structured logging for types outside the standard library.
+`log` will provide an API for capturing structured data that's agnostic of the underlying serialization framework, whether that's `std::fmt`, `serde`, or `sval`.

-The API is heavily inspired by the `slog` logging framework.
+The API is heavily inspired by `slog` and `tokio-trace`.

 > NOTE: Code in this RFC uses recent language features like `impl Trait`, but can be implemented without them.